QuentinRa/blog.quentinra.dev/operating-systems/windows/linux/index.md

 Cygwin is "a large collection of GNU and Open Source tools which provide functionality similar to a Linux distribution on Windows" according to the [Cygwin Project website](https://www.cygwin.com/).

 This is basically a collection of .exe for most, if not all, Linux commands.
-This will allow you, if you want, to call Linux commands in a PowerShell.
+This will allow you, if you want, to call Linux commands in PowerShell.

 You will also have a Cygwin console, in which you can run your commands, but **you can only install new commands using the installer**.
 </div><div>